Flubba-T/intro/README.md

 Python3 Practice
 Some of this will actually be writtin in Python 2 as most of the learning material will be for Python 2.X.
-The learning material being an asssortment of free online courses
+The learning material being an asssortment of free online courses There might also end up being Java somewhere in here for class